Groups of F-Type: Essential Representations and Algebraic Consequences

+If both $G_1$ and $G_2$ are cyclic, then we may choose $\rho(G)$ to be a cyclic group.
+Now, let $G_1$ or $G_2$ be non-cyclic.
+Then there exists an irreducible representation from $G$ in $\PSL(2,\mathbb{C})$.
+We have that each of the $n$ matrices have at least two degrees of freedom with the trace and determinant being specified.

+Therefore, from the work of M.~Culler and P.~Shalen, see \cite{E4}, or also from \cite{E5} and \cite{E6} in a different setting, the dimension of the character space, that is, the representation space modulo conjugation, of $G$ in $\PSL(2,\mathbb{C})$ is at least $2n-1-3=2n-4$ which is positive for $n\ge 3$.
+Here, the $-1$ represents a possible additional conjugation of $G_1$ or $G_2$ using the fundamental theorem of algebra.
+This, especially, implies that we may choose $\rho_1$ and $\rho_2$ such that $t_1=t_2$.
+Now define $\rho\colon G\to\PSL(2,\mathbb{C})$ via $\rho_i=\rho|_{G_i}$ for $i=1,2$.

 This gives the desired representation of the theorem.
 Further if neither $U$ nor $V$ is a proper power, the above construction leads to the existence of a faithful representation of $G$ because $\rho(g)$, $g\in G_1\setminus\langle U\rangle$, and $\rho(U)$ have no common fixed point, considered as a linear fractional transformation, analogously for $G_2$ and $V$.
-This gives the result inductively.\end{proof}
+This gives the result that $G$ has a faithful representation in $\PSL(2,\mathbb{C})$.\end{proof}